Aureuma/GitKat/README.md

 Rewrites commit history across multiple repositories to unify author identity and optionally rewrite blob data.

-- **What it does:** Uses `git-filter-repo` to replace author/committer names and emails when matched, cleans commit message footers like `Signed-off-by:`, and can rewrite blob contents with case-preserving substitutions (no word boundaries; text blobs only).
+- **What it does:** Uses `git-filter-repo` to replace author/committer names and emails when matched, cleans commit message footers like `Signed-off-by:`, and can rewrite blob contents with optional case-preserving substitutions (no word boundaries; text blobs only, case-sensitive by default).
 - **Prerequisites:** Requires `git-filter-repo`.
 Install it with Homebrew:
   ```sh
   brew install git-filter-repo